zenodeapp/monitor-node/README.md

 # Monitor Node
-Script to locally monitor Tendermint-based nodes.
+Script to monitor Tendermint-based nodes and optionally send out alerts using healthchecks.

 This has been written by ZENODE and is licensed under the MIT-license (see [LICENSE](./LICENSE)).